vijayee/cuckoo-filter/README.md

 Our experimental results also show that cuckoo filters outperform previous data structures that extend Bloom filters to support deletions substantially in both time and space.
+# Note
+ Potentially breaking changes for backward compatability in version 1.1 with prior versions.
+ If you are using previously serialized cuckoo filters from other versions they may need to be rebuilt with the current version.

 ## Install
 ```